WebChangeDetector/webchangedetector/README.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Create a free account by filling the signup form
 4. Activate your account by clicking the 'Activate Account' button in the email we sent you
-5. Now you can start checking your webpages
+5. Now you can start your visual regression tests

 == Changelog ==